crazy-max/diun/docs/notif/matrix.md

 # Matrix notifications

-Allow to send notifications to your Matrix server.
+Allow sending notifications to your Matrix server.

 ## Configuration